BobGerman/BlogArticles/What is ngrok and do I need it/article.md

 But alas, just turning on the https protocol is generally not enough to satisfy this requirement; the connection must be _trusted_.
 Trust is established by a digital certificate; if the certificate comes from a trusted authority, is up-to-date, and matches the hostname in the URL, the little padlock in your web browser lights up and all is well.
 If not, you get errors that you can bypass in most web browsers, but not in Microsoft Teams.

-The people over at ngrok acquired their certificate from a trusted authority, and it's set to match hostname ending in `ngrok.io`; hence it just works like most any public web site.
+The people over at ngrok acquired their certificate from a trusted authority, and it's set to match hostnames ending in `ngrok.io`, so it just works without any fuss.
 The local web server, on the other hand, will most likely have a self-signed, untrusted certificate.
 So the trick is to get your browser and/or Microsoft Teams to trust it.

 An option that often works is to browse to the local server from a regular web browser, click the security error, and tell the browser to trust the certificate.
-If the browser and Microsoft Teams share the same certificate store, this will work for a while, but these default certificates generally expire after a month or so, so the process will need to be repeated.
+You can then run Teams in the same browser and bypass the issue.
+If the Teams client shares the same certificate store as your browser, it will also work.
+However these default certificates generally expire after a month or so, and the process will need to be repeated.

 A better option is to generate your own certificate and tell your computer to trust it.
 That way you can control the expiration date and reuse the certificate on multiple projects, so you only need to do the setup once.
 This is explained in the article, [Setting up SSL for tabs in the Teams Toolkit for Visual Studio Code](https://bob1german.com/2020/10/17/setting-up-ssl-for-tabs-in-the-teams-toolkit-for-visual-studio-code/).
 The instructions are for a [Create React App](https://create-react-app.dev/) application using the Teams Toolkit but they shouldn't be too difficult to adapt to other tool chains since the certificate creation and trust parts are the same regardless.

 ### Mobile device testing

-It's prudent to test Teams applications on the mobile clients (iOS and Android) to make sure everything looks good and works properly. ngrok makes this a breeze - since your local service is exposed on the public Internet, you can test using any device with an Internet connection.
+It's prudent to test Teams applications using the mobile versions of Teams (iOS and Android) to make sure everything looks good and works properly. ngrok makes this a breeze; since your local service is exposed on the public Internet, you can test using any device with an Internet connection, no special setup required.

-If you'd prefer not to expose your local server to the Internet, you can always connect over a local area network and leave the Internet out of it.
+If you'd prefer not to expose your local server to the Internet, you can always connect your phone locally using wifi and leave the Internet out of it.
 This picture shows two phones; phone 1 is connected via ngrok and phone 2 is connected locally.

 ![Phone access with and without ngrok](./ngrok-mobile-device.png)

-To set up local access, you'll need a server name other than `localhost` and a path on the local network from your phone to your local web server.
-Here are the high-level steps; the details on how to accomplish them will vary depending on your phone OS, development computer OS, and network configuration.
+To set up local access you'll need a server name other than `localhost`, and you'll need to open a path on the local network from your phone to your local web server.
+Here are the high-level steps; the details vary depending on your phone OS, development computer OS, and network configuration.

 1. Connect your mobile device via wifi to the same network as your development computer.
-1. Open an incoming port on your development computer's built-in firewall, generally port 3000 or 8080 or whatever your local web server is using.
+1. Open an incoming port on your development computer's built-in firewall (port 3000, 3978, 8080, or whatever your local web server is using).
-1. Ideally, reserve a local IP address for your development computer so it won't change over time.
+1. Determine the local IP address of your development computer; ideally reserve it so it doesn't change.
 This can be accomplished in the DHCP section of most home routers or by using a fixed IP address.
 1. Set up a `hosts` entry (phones have them too!) or local DNS name to point to your development computer.
-Again, most home routers have the ability to register a local DNS name so you don't have to configure it in each device.
+Again, many home routers have the ability to register a local DNS name so you don't have to configure it in each device.
-1. Make sure the https certificate is for this same hostname, and install as a trusted certificate on your phone.
+1. Make sure the https certificate is for this same hostname and not just `localhost`, and install it as a trusted certificate on your phone.

 While this might not seem easy, it is possible!
 And it's a one-time setup that you can use over and over.
 But you can see that ngrok makes it a whole lot easier.